backdrop-contrib/bueditor/README.txt

 tag -> tag name
-fields -> an array of attributes that are eiter strings or objects. dtitle -> dialog title. if not specified, "(tag) Tag Dialog" is used. stitle -> laber for submit button. if not specified, browser decides on it. func -> name of the function that will be executed after submission instead of the default one. (for advanced use)
+fields -> an array of attributes that are eiter strings or objects. dtitle -> dialog title. if not specified, "(tag) Tag Dialog" is used. stitle -> laber for submit button. if not specified, browser's default is used. func -> name of the function that will be executed after submission instead of the default one. (for advanced use)

 The simplest form, for example: